refractionPOINT/lce_doc/docs/outputs.md

 * `from_email`: the email address to set in the From field of the email sent.
 * `username`: the username (if any) to authenticate with the SMTP server with.
 * `password`: the password (if any) to authenticate with the SMTP server with.
 * `secret_key`: an arbitrary shared secret used to compute an HMAC (SHA256) signature of the email to verify authenticity.
-See "Webhook" section below.
+This is a required field.
+See "Webhook Details" section below.
 * `is_readable`: if 'true' the email format will be HTML and designed to be readable by a human instead of a machine.
 * `is_starttls`: if 'true', use the Start TLS method of securing the connection instead of pure SSL.
 * `is_authlogin`: if 'true', authenticate using `AUTH LOGIN` instead of `AUTH PLAIN`.